pschatzmann/arduino-espeak-ng/README.md

 With the miminum configuration we get the following on an ESP32:

 - Sketch uses 1638633 bytes (52%) of program storage space.
 Maximum is 3145728 bytes.
-- Global variables use 120924 bytes (36%) of dynamic memory, leaving 206756 bytes for
+- Global variables use 120924 bytes (36%) of dynamic memory, leaving 206756 bytes

 If you use an ESP32, don't forget to select the partition scheme Huge APP!